punsii/graphentheorie_ws26/README.md

 The use of AI tools is documented in `./docs/KI-Nutzung.md`.

-The paper submission was written and rendered using a typs online editor `https://typst.app/` It's contents were regularly copied and commited locally in `./paper_sync/`
+The paper submission was mostly written and rendered using a typs online editor `https://typst.app/` It's contents were regularly copied and committed locally in `./paper_sync/` The final version was committed here as `./steiner_tree_paper.pdf`.

 The presentation slides were created using google-slides and can be found at `./steiner_tree_slides.pdf`